 although modest heat is not injurious.
 An exception is the 1978 REAR DRUM BRAKE SNOWFLAKE

 WHEEL.
-You can contact cycleworks, see #20, above, for a clever tool for removing the
+Earlier wheels MUST be heated.
+Contact cycleworks, see #20, above, for a clever tool for removing the

 wheel bearing outer races (also works for swing arm bearing outer races); or, have a mechanic with

 the correct puller; even a dealership; do it for you.
 For those with larger wallets, get the Kukko

 puller, which works well in such blind holes, where the inner edge of the outer race is not easily

 grippable...usually due to it having the same diameter as the surrounding supporting metal.
 The